 We have initiated a second clinical trial that will evaluate forodesine HCl in patients with CLL.
 The trial is a single arm study of single agent forodesine HCl with response rate as the primary endpoint.
-The first patient was dosed during the first quarter of 2008 and enrollment is currently ongoing.
+The first patient was dosed during the first quarter of 2008 and the trial is ongoing.